4 Reasons Your Handmade Products Aren’t Selling

 If you believe your handmade products are priced too low, simply start raising your prices.
 Many handmade vendors are skeptical about making a price increase and believe it may harm their sales.
 But if you’re currently unhappy with how much handmade product you sell, what’s the harm in bumping the price up and seeing where it gets you?

-Many handmade business owners have reported they sell more product when they raise their prices.
+Many handmade business owners have reported that they sell more product when they raise their prices.

 Again, be sure the elements that surround your handmade products support your price point.
-If your photos, descriptions, packaging, etc. are lackluster, the higher price point may not help communicate higher value and you still won’t sell more.
+If your photos, descriptions, packaging, etc. are lacklustre, the higher price point may not help communicate higher value, and you still won’t sell more.

 If you need help increasing the perceived value of your handmade products at a craft show and creating a display that supports your prices, check out: